verseles/xpm/README.md

 ```
 > For all commands, run `xpm --help`
 ## How it works
 XPM provides a set of tools to let community create their installers, or a group of installers (repository).
 The only requirement is to follow the [xpm spec](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).
 The spec is a set of bash functions that must be implemented in order to be a valid installer.
-The required methods are: `install_any`, `remove_any`, `validate`.
-The rest are optional, but highly recommended.
-The others can be: `install_apt`, `install_pacman`, [etc](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).
+The only required methods in the bash file is `validate` the others are optional but highly recommended: `install_any`, `remove_any`, `install_apt`, `install_pacman`, [etc](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).
 ## Architecture
 XPM takes care of detecting the operating system and the package manager, and then it calls the installer.
 The installer is a bash script that follows the [xpm spec].
-Before call the bash script, it provides important variables to the script, like the package manager available, xpm commands to let download files, move to binary system folder, change permissions, move|copy|delete files, and even create shortcuts.
+Before call the bash script, it provides important variables to the script, like the package manager available, xpm commands to let download files, move to binary system folder, change permissions, move, copy, delete files, and even create shortcuts.
 All of this without need to know or rely in the operating system.

 XPM tries to use the native package manager way, but if it's not available, it will use its own way.
-For example, if you are using a debian based distro, and you want to install `micro`, it will use `apt` to install it.
+For example, if you are using a debian based distro, and you want to install `micro` (an text editor in terminal), it will use `apt` to install it.
 But if you are using a distro that doesn't have `apt`, it will use `xpm` to install it.
-The same happens with `pacman` and `dnf`, etc. If you want to know more about how it works, you can read the [xpm spec](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).
+The same happens with `pacman` and `dnf`, and others.
+If you want to know more about how it works, you can read the [xpm spec](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).

-## Contribute with installers
+## Contribute with installer scripts
-We have a main repository with many popular installers, but we need more.
-If you want to contribute with an installer, you can make a PR to [xpm-popular](https://github.com/verseles/xpm-popular).
+We have a main repository with many popular installer scripts, but we need more.
+If you want to contribute with an installer script, you can make a PR to [xpm-popular](https://github.com/verseles/xpm-popular).
+The installer script are bash script.
 If you want to create a repository with your own installers, you can do it.
 Just follow the [xpm spec](https://github.com/verseles/xpm-popular/blob/main/micro/micro.bash).

 ## Contribute to XPM
 [![CI tests](https://github.com/verseles/xpm/actions/workflows/ci.yml/badge.svg)](https://github.com/verseles/xpm/actions/workflows/ci.yml)